 Canyonlands is divided into three districts: Island in the Sky, The Needles, and The Maze.
 If you’re a first-timer or don’t have too much time, Island in the Sky is your best bet to start exploring Canyonlands.
 The trails here are relatively short and easy.

 If, on the other hand, you prefer more challenging hikes and want to have the sights pretty much to yourself, the Needles is guaranteed to please.
 The Maze is the ultimate adventure for experienced and fearless travelers, as this is considered one of the most remote areas in the US.

 Hopefully, this shortlist of the best destinations in Utah helped you plot the perfect road trip for you!
 This wonderful state makes it hard to narrow down a list of attractions, but these destinations are pretty iconic, and a good way to get acquainted with the best wonderful Utah has to offer.

 Continue Your Journey – Road Tripping Beyond Utah

-- If you want more desert action in the Southwest, then why not extend your trip further into Arizona, or mountain lovers keep heading east for the magic of Colorado and some seriously scenic mountains.
+- If you want more desert action in the Southwest, then why not extend your trip further into Arizona?
+Mountain lovers keep heading east for the magic of Colorado and some seriously scenic mountains.

 - You can find our suggested itinerary for combining the best of Utah’s National Parks with Grand Canyon National Park over here – this detailed itinerary will help you get from Zion to National Park to Grand Canyon National Park

 - Want to tackle all the highlights of southern Utah in one trip?
 You need our Utah Mighty 5 Road Trip Map & Itinerary